lisawilliams/orientation/INSTALLFEST.md

 -   In your root directory `cd ~`, let's move to our downloads file by `cd Downloads/`, then run `git clone <link copied from github>`.

--   Move into the `oritentation` directory by typing `cd orientation/`.
+-   Move into the `orientation` directory by typing `cd orientation/`.
 This directory contains another directory called `config/` containing scripts that we will run to set up our machines!

 ### Configuring Git